Generate RSA Keys

 CryptKey by default generates 2048-bit keys and supports up to 12288-bit keys.
 The higher the bit length, the better.

-).
+The generated RSA keys consist of a private key file (.ckey) and a public key file (.ckpem).
 These keys are for use with CryptKey only and cannot be used in other scenarios.
 Similarly, RSA keys generated by other software cannot be used with CryptKey.

-only requires the public key file to be configured.
-Read Passwords
+Save Passwords only requires the public key file to be configured.
+Read Passwords only requires the private key file to be configured.

 You must securely store the private key file (and if a key password is set, it must also be kept safe).
 If lost, the encrypted data will be effectively lost!